-The very first method, which you should do when you encounter such problem, is simply restarting your device.
-Doing this can solve the problem and many times it had solved, according to users who have reported.
+The very first method you should do when you encounter such a problem is simply restarting your device.
+Doing this can solve the problem and many times it has been solved, according to users who have reported.

 For that, you have to follow the below steps:

-- Now in the Apps section, open Application manager and then click on “All” tab
+- Now in the Apps section, open Application Manager and then click on the “All” tab

 - Look for Contacts and click on it

-If this method does not work then it is suggested to move to next method.
+If this method does not work then it is suggested to move to the next method.

-Clearing cache and data is an essential part because the error you have received is related to cache.
-This methods is really helpful and is enough to solve the error.
-So its better to try it once before going for other methods.
+Clearing the cache and data is an essential part because the error you have received is related to the cache.
+This method is really helpful and is enough to solve the error.
+So it’s better to try it once before going for other methods.

-- Click on Apps icon from Home screen
+- Click on the Apps icon from the Home screen

 - Click on Settings and then go to Applications